Australian-born pianist, composer, and arranger.

 Victorian Soiree.
 (City of Sydney Archives - copyright.)

-With Rhondda Gillespie and Sir Malcolm Arnold - rehearsing for a BBC performance of
+With Rhondda Gillespie and Sir Malcolm Arnold - rehearsing for his 70th birthday BBC performance of

-his Concerto for Piano Duet and Strings - with the BBC orchestra.
+his Concerto for Piano Duet and Strings with the BBC orchestra under Barry Wordsworth..

 Photo: Caeth Robins

-Today Robert plays for pleasure and for charity - "That means I play when and what I want!" - and continues to promote the music of Australian composers, and also includes his own compositions in his eclectic programmes.
-The music of South America's musicians - particularly from Cuba and Brasil - influences much of his current work.
+Today Robert plays for pleasure and for charity - "That means I play when and what I want!" - and continues to promote the music of Australian composers.
+He also includes his own compositions in his eclectic programmes, and the music of South America's musicians - particularly from Cuba and Brasil - influences much of his current work.
 Some of his arrangements of music by Errol Garner, Celia Cruz, and Angel Pena are amongst the most popular in his programmes.

 Commercial recordings for Sony Classical, AVM, Trax Classique, Festival Records.
 Platinum records &c

-There are a number of live performance recordings of Robert playing, and these can be heard on Youtube: works by Peter Sculthorpe, Francis Dalvin, Malcolm Arnold, Beethoven, Robert Matthew-Walker, Liszt, Schubert, Errol Garner, and some of his own arrangements.
+There are a number of live radio performance recordings of Robert playing, and these can be heard on Youtube: works by Peter Sculthorpe, Francis Dalvin, Malcolm Arnold, Beethoven, Robert Matthew-Walker, Liszt, Schubert, Errol Garner, and some of his own arrangements.

-Follow this link to hear live performances: http://www.youtube.com/channel/UCcxYGX4Nbxavrwh1kbJF_jg
+Follow the link below to hear live concert and radio performances

 "This was a wonderful concert; beautiful programme, and awesome performance..."